AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedTargetingModel.md

 Hi guys!
 In this tutorial, we will demonstrate on how to create cluster-based targeting model for your weapon systems.

-For best results, please use K-Means or sequantial K-Means.
+For best results, please use:

+* K-Means or sequantial K-Means if you want to manually set number of clusters.

+* MeanShift if you want more dynamic number of clusters.
+(Trickier to set up)

 ## Initializing The Clustering Model